stakater/mto-docs/content/learn/kubernetes-multi-tenancy-tools.md

 ### Which of these are open source?

-Capsule, HNC, vCluster, Kamaji, HyperShift and KCP are open source.
+Capsule, HNC, vCluster, Kamaji, Hypershift and KCP are open source.
 MTO and vCluster Platform are commercial products.

 ---